 - Comes with kind of useless Dual-point actuation

-If you want to go all out and grab a keyboard that you can really tailor to your specific needs, you won’t do much better than the Corsair K70 Max.
-This is a fantastic bit of hardware that lets you to customize every single key, allowing you to change their RGB effects, their macros, and even their actuation point.
+If you want to go all out and grab a keyboard that you can tailor to your specific needs, you won’t do much better than the Corsair K70 Max.
+This is a fantastic bit of hardware that lets you customize every single key, allowing you to change their RGB effects, their macros, and even their actuation point.

 It is almost a case of giving you more than you need though.
-While being able to adjust the actuation point is obviously something they spent time on and which contributed to the high price, we don’t think it’s going to be that useful to most gamers.
-Sure, if you really want/need that level of customization, it’ll be amazing, but if you do, you’re in the minority.
+While being able to adjust the actuation point is something they spent time on and which contributed to the high price, we don’t think it’s going to be that useful to most gamers.
+Sure, if you want/need that level of customization, it’ll be amazing, but if you do, you’re in the minority.

 Of course, it bodes well for the Corsair K70 Max that one of the only things we can say against it is that it does too much.
-If you can afford it, this is an absolutely fantastic keyboard and one that proves that both inner and outer beauty are not mutually exclusive.
+If you can afford it, this is a fantastic keyboard and one that proves that both inner and outer beauty are not mutually exclusive.

 Read our Corsair K70 Max review.